Art Fowler: Career

 Fowler was born in Converse, South Carolina.
 His brother Jesse pitched for the St. Louis Cardinals.
 Jesse was nearly 24 years older than Art, and the Fowlers hold the record for the largest age difference between brothers who played Major League baseball.
 Art Fowler pitched 10 years in the minor leagues with a record of 140–94.
 He led Southern Association pitchers in games pitched (54), innings pitched (261), hits allowed (273), and ERA (3.03) while playing for the Atlanta Crackers in 1953, and led Carolina League pitchers with 23 wins while playing for the Danville Leafs in 1945.

 Finally reaching the major leagues at the age of 31, Fowler made his major league debut in relief on April 17, 1954, against the Milwaukee Braves at Milwaukee County Stadium.
 His first big league win came in his first start, a 3–2 victory over the Chicago Cubs on April 25 at Crosley Field.
 He had a good rookie season, finishing 12–10 with a 3.83 earned run average.
 He ranked ninth in the National League with 2272/3 innings pitched.
 In 1955 and 1956, his last years as a regular starter, he combined for a 22–21 record with an ERA of 3.97.
 He started seven games for Cincinnati in 1957, and then appeared almost exclusively in relief thereafter.

+"If running is so important, Jesse Owens would be a 20-game winner."